 Stress spikes are real

 Cortisol raises blood sugar through gluconeogenesis (the liver releasing stored glucose).
-During stressful work periods, glucose rose 10–20 mg/dL with no food intake — a clear demonstration of the stress-metabolism connection.
+This is a well-documented physiological mechanism.
+Users who wear CGMs during high-stress periods commonly observe glucose rises with no food intake — a direct confirmation of the stress-metabolism connection.

 Exercise timing matters